cloudlinux/libcare/docs/libcare.rst

 Cancelling patches via ``unpatch``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``unpatch`` mode makes doctor remove patches listed by target's
+The ``unpatch`` mode makes doctor remove patches listed by target BuildID from
-BuildID from the memory of patients.
-It simply restores original code of the
+the patients' memory.
+It simply restores the original code of the patched
-patched functions from a stash and puppets patients to ``munmap``\ s the memory
+functions from a stash allocated along with the patch and puppets patients to
-areas used by patches.
+``munmap`` the memory areas used by patches.

 Showing info via ``info``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Last entry to the ``kpatch_user`` is the ``info`` command that lists all the objects and their BuildIDs for set of the processes requested.
-Its primarily use is as the utility for the book-keeping software.
+The last entry to the ``kpatch_user`` is the ``info`` command that lists all the objects and their BuildIDs for the set of the processes requested.
+Its primary use is as the utility for the book-keeping software.

 Patchlevel support
 ~~~~~~~~~~~~~~~~~~

 .. _patchlevel:

-Since patches to object such as libraries can be updated there is a way to
+Since patches to the objects such as libraries can be updated, there is a way to
-distinguish between them, called ``patchlevel``.
+distinguish them, called ``patchlevel``.
 This information is parsed
 from the layout of the directory where the patches are stored.
-If during
+If on
-patching stage patch with a bigger ``patchlevel`` is found the old one is
+patching stage a patch with a bigger ``patchlevel`` is found, the old one is
-removed and new one is applied.
+removed and the new one is applied.

 Where To Start Hacking
 ======================